Cold Turkey (1971 film): Box office

-In its first five days in 30 theatres in seven towns, the film grossed $131,616.
+Cold Turkey grossed $131,616 in its first five days in 30 theaters in seven towns,.
 The film went on to earn $5.5 million in theatrical rentals in the United States and Canada.

 Arthur Krim of United Artists later assessed the film during an evaluation of the company's inventory:

 An old commitment to Dick Van Dyke, and what seemed to be a good idea for the American market, became an overpriced film with a has-been personality by the time of it's [sic] release.
 Albeit funny, the picture is way overpriced for its value, which is strictly for the American market – mainly for mid America.
 The producer and director went over a million dollars over budget on the film to deliver a minor American comedy with no overseas value.
 This film would be programmed today only if it could be made at one-half the cost.